Art and Architecture in Gupta’s Period:

-As in earlier times, Buddhism gave a great impetus to art in Gupta period also.
+As in earlier times, Buddhism gave a great impetus to art in the Gupta period also.

-The finest examples of Buddhist art during Gupta period are the paintings of Ajanta caves.
+The finest examples of Buddhist art during the Gupta period are the paintings of Ajanta caves.

 These paintings depicted the life of Buddha and the Jataka stories.